 How Do I Know If I Have Sarcoidosis?

-If your doctor suspects sarcoidosis, he or she will do the following:
+If your doctor suspects sarcoidosis, they will do the following:

-Review your medical history
+- Review your medical history

-Perform a physical exam
+- Perform a physical exam

-Order chest X-rays and blood tests that may aid in the diagnosis
+- Order chest X-rays and blood tests that may aid in the diagnosis

 Many people with sarcoidosis have mild symptoms and do not require any treatment.
 Often, the disease gets better on its own.
 However, for patients with more pronounced symptoms, corticosteroid drugs, such as prednisone, or other immunosuppressive medications, are the recommended therapy.
-The main goals of treatment are to keep the patient comfortable by reducing symptoms and to maintain proper functioning of any affected organs.
+The main goals of treatment are to keep the patient comfortable by reducing symptoms and reducing inflammation, which may maintain proper functioning of any affected organs.
 At this time, there is no treatment available to reverse the pulmonary fibrosis (scarring in the lungs) that may accompany severe sarcoidosis.